-The software application presented here performs, over a given logic, either the task of checking if a certain formula is a theorem (valid for all possible evaluations), or if a pair formed by a sequence of premises and a formula hold in the logical consequence relation, or if a certain set of g-equations is satisfiable (and how).
-Explicitly, as a concise presentation of NiBLoS, its use can be resumed in terms of input/output through the following lines:
+The software application presented here performs, over a given logic, either the task of checking if a certain formula is a theorem (valid for all possible evaluations), or if a pair formed by a sequence of premises and a formula hold in the logical consequence relation, or if a certain set of equations is satisfiable (and how).
+Explicitly, as a concise presentation of the solver, its use can be resumed in terms of input/output through the following lines:

-- A logic L shall be given in the input - -bl; - a word w over the language $L := \mathfrak{L} \setminus \{\mathfrak{p}1\}$ (see Definition 2.4.7), i.e. as a chain of characters of the form " $[c_1+c_2+\ldots+c_n]$ " where each c_i is comprehended in $\{1, \mathfrak{g}, 12, 13\ldots, \mathfrak{g}2, \mathfrak{g}3\ldots, \mathfrak{p}\}$ and + is a literal symbol.
-Here, the solver will assume the logic to work with is the one obtained from $\mathbf{Alg}(w)$. - An output file will be given which contains the intermediate SMT-LIB codes.
+A logic L shall be given in the input, either bl either as a word w over the language L := L\{p1} (see Definition 2.28), i.e. as a chain of characters of the form "[c1+c2+...+c_n]" where each c_i is comprehended in {1,g,l2,l3...,g2,g3...,p} and + is a literal symbol.

+In this last case, the solver will assume the logic to work with is the one obtained from Alg(w), where w is the input word.

-- A task must be specified, and this will determine other inputs that shall be given and the output of the solver.
+- An output file will be given which contains the intermediate SMT-LIB codes. - A task must be specified, and this will determine other inputs that shall be given and the output of the solver.
 A brief specification is as follows: - If the task is fixed to the theoremhood prover option (th), a formula shall be given.
 Then, after the execution, the program will show a message confirming if the formula is or is not a theorem in the logic L. - If the task is fixed to the logical consequence option (c), a formula and a set of formulas (premises) shall be given.

-Then, after the execution, the program will show a message confirming if the formula is or is not a logical consequence of the premises set in the logic L. - If the task is fixed to the satisfiability checking option (s), a set of equations shall be given.
+Then, after the execution, the program will show a message confirming if the formula is or is not a logical consequence of the premises set in the logic L.

+- If the task is fixed to the satisfiability checking option (s), a set of equations shall be given.
 Then, after the execution, the program will show a message confirming if the set of equations is satisfiable or not in the logic L, and if it is, it will show an assignment of the variables that satisfies it.